-Campus Ministry, Christian College Alumni, or Missionary Partnerships.
-RTS offers a variety of scholarships to staff of particular offers a variety of scholarships to staff of particular missions agencies, to staff or students who have been involved with certain campus ministries, and to graduates of particular Christian colleges.
-To see the listing of mission agencies, college ministries, and Christian colleges with whom the seminary partners, see our financial aid page at http://rts.edu/seminary/financialaid.aspx.
+MINISTRY AWARDS.
+RTS offers a variety of scholarships to staff of particular missions agencies, to staff or students who have been involved with certain campus ministries, and to graduates of particular Christian colleges.
+To see the listing of mission agencies, college ministries, and Christian colleges with whom the seminary partners, see our financial aid page at www.rts.edu/admissions/financial-aid.

 Time limits apply.
-Any course of study.
+Any masters-level course of study.

 Spouse Partnership.
-Spouses of full-time students may apply for a 100% tuition award for MDiv, MA, and Certificate programs.
+Spouses of full-time students may apply for a 100% tuition award for M.Div., M.A., and Certificate programs.
 The scholarship is awarded to the spouse earning the degree with equal or fewer credit hours.
-If either spouse is enrolled in the MAC program, the Spouse

-Partnership is a 50% tuition award.
-Recipients may continue to benefit from this award up to 24 months from the graduation of their spouse.
+If either spouse is enrolled in the M.A.C. program, the Spouse Partnership is a 50% tuition award.
+Recipients may continue to benefit from this award up to 24 months after the graduation of their spouse.

 Time limits apply.
-Any course of study.
+Any masters-level course of study.

 NEED-BASED SCHOLARSHIPS.
 Students with demonstrated financial need may apply for our need-based scholarships.
 To demonstrate financial need, the applicant must list income and assets along with documentation.
-The seminary will compare your resources against our standardized expenses to determine need.
+The seminary will compare your resources against standardized expenses to determine need.

 Time limits apply.
-Only MDiv and MA students are eligible.
+Only M.Div. and M.A. students are eligible.

 HUGHES SCHOLARSHIPS.
-A limited number of Hughes Scholarships are awarded to incoming residential MDiv students.
-This full-tuition scholarship is designed to gather the most promising of those called to pastoral ministry and to continue to shape their character through residential life-on-life training to equip the next generation for a ministry of pastoral excellence.
+A limited number of Hughes Scholarships are awarded to incoming residential M.Div. students.
+This full-tuition scholarship is designed to gather the most promising of those called to pastoral ministry and to continue to shape their character through residential lifeon-life training to equip the next generation for a ministry of pastoral excellence.

 Time limits apply.
-Only MDiv students are eligible.
+Only residential M.Div. students are eligible.

 EPC Jumper Scholarship.
-The EPC Jumper Scholarship is for incoming residential MDiv students who are members in good standing in the Evangelical Presbyterian Church and are under care of an EPC Presbytery.
+The EPC Jumper Scholarship is for incoming residential M.Div. students who are members in good standing in the Evangelical Presbyterian Church and are under care of an EPC Presbytery.
 This competitive, full-tuition scholarship is designed for those pursuing ordination in the EPC upon graduation.

 Time limits apply.
-Only residential MDiv students are eligible.
+Only residential M.Div. students are eligible.